TD-Jit-7/Damped-Spring-Mass-System/README.md

 ## Project Overview

-The spring-mass system is modeled by a second-order differential equation:
+The spring-mass system is modeled by the following second-order differential equation:

-\[
+$$
 m \frac{d^2x}{dt^2} + b \frac{dx}{dt} + kx = F(t)
-\]
+$$

 Where:
 - \( m \) is the mass attached to the spring.